 Exhaustion and the law of diminishing returns are real, so keep them in mind when planning the time frame for your focus group.

-At the start of the focus group, in your advertisements, and/or on your consent form, you should specify a range of how long the focus group will last.
-It's your responsibility to moderate the discussion in a way that ensures that time frame is not exceeded.
+At the start of the session, in your advertisements, and/or on your consent form, you should specify how long the focus group will last.
+It's your responsibility to moderate the discussion in a way that ensures the time frame is not exceeded.

-Now, if the exercise lasts for an hour and five minutes and you promised an hour focus group, that's totally acceptable.
-However, if you promised a 45 minute session and it goes well over an hour, your attendees could be resentful and less likely to offer valuable feedback.
+Now, if the exercise lasts for an hour and five minutes and you promised an hour focus group, that's acceptable.
+However, if you promised a 45-minute session and it goes well over an hour, your attendees could be resentful and less likely to offer valuable feedback.

 11. Analyze and incorporate feedback.

 Ideally, your focus group has provided you with plenty of responses, unique angles, and actionable ideas to help your business thrive.
-After all of your focus groups have taken place, have your team compile and analyze the commonalities of the ideas presented and what changes, if any, they warrant to the product, service, or business in question.
+After all of your focus groups have taken place, have your team compile and analyze the commonalities of the ideas presented and what changes, if any, are applicable to the product, service, or business in question.